-HRPSY 3253 Psychology of Aging PSYCH 3063 Physiological Psych
+HRPSY 3253 Psychology of Aging

+PSYCH 3063 Physiological Psych

-PSYCH 3613 Psychology of Learning and Cognition
+PSYCH 3613 Psychology of Learning and Cognition PSYCH 4133 Abnormal Psychology

-PSYCH 4133 Abnormal Psychology PSYCH 4213 Psychological Tests & Meas
+PSYCH 4213 Psychological Tests & Meas

 PSYCH 4323 Behavioral Management

 PSYCH 4413 Psychology of Personality

-PSYCH 4443 Child Development PSYCH 4453 Adolescent Development
+PSYCH 4443 Child Development

+PSYCH 4453 Adolescent Development

 PYSOC 2213 Social Psychology

 D. Approved Electives in Psychology

 12 hours of approved 3000-4000 level electives in Psychology (may include additional courses from the list above).
 EDPSY 3513, PSYCH 3463, and PSYCH 4112 may not be taken for psychology degree credit.

 III.
-Related Work 3
+Related Work

-Required General Education 3 MATH 1513 College Algebra OR
+Required General Education MATH 1513 College Algebra OR

 MATH 2213 Intro to Probability and Stats

 IV.
 Minor (Required) 16-21

 Recommended areas of minor study are sociology, biology, chemistry, physics, business, mathematics, computer science, human resources, or others with department approval.

-V. Electives 21-26
+V. Electives 22-27

 VI.
 Total Hours Required

 124

 VII.
 Special Requirements

 The OSRHE computer proficiency graduation requirement will be met through completion of one of the courses in the institution's general education computer literacy option (including equated or substituted courses) or testing out of the challenge exam for one of these courses (all courses may not have challenge exams), OR successful completion of an Associate of Arts or Associate of Science degree at an Oklahoma two-year college in which the computer skills requirement was met.
 Satisfaction of this requirement may not reduce or remove any program requirements.

-Students beginning at East Central University in the fall 2007 semester or later who have earned less than sixty-four semester hours are required to take two classes with a designated service-learning component.
-Students transferring to ECU for the first time in the fall 2007 semester or later with sixty-four or more semester hours will be required to take one class with a service-learning component.

 Minor in Psychology - 370A

 PSYCH 1113 General Psychology

 Three of the following: